pvandervelde/mindvortex/drafts/2100-01-01-Software-development-pipeline-Design-robustness.md

-Title: Software delivery pipeline - Design robustness
+Title: Software development pipeline - Design robustness
+Tags:
+  - Delivering software
+  - Software development pipeline
+  - Pipeline design
+  - DevOps
 ---

 - Has to be able to deal with changes in the environment in a sensible way